-In 2005 I took a welding class that changed my life.
+In 2005, I took a welding class that changed my life.

-The intensity of that first welding class was challenging.
+The intensity of my first welding class was challenging.
 I needed concentration, strong hand-eye coordination and training to improve.
 I was hooked!
 The ability to create art using the combination of high voltage and power tools was exhilarating.
 It felt like a whole new way of looking at creation.

 apprenticed with a blacksmith creating a foundation for my art.

-chaired the Board of Liberty Arts to help create jobs within the artist community and enhance artists’ working experience.
+chaired the board of Liberty Arts to help create jobs within the artist community and enhance artists’ working experience.

-co-directed the Bull City Sculpture Show (2014/15)
+co-directed the 2014-15 Bull City Sculpture Show

-helped to organize and successfully execute the growing Liberty Arts annual Iron Pour event at Durham Central Park
+helped organize and successfully execute the growing Liberty Arts annual Iron Pour event at Durham Central Park

 opened my own studio.